Antix-Development/SOS/postmortem.md

 - Improve the background generator to use 8-bit bit-masking if the 13Kb size limit wouldn't be exceeded.

+- Generate a wider variety of 3-patch buttons.

+- Enhance the `textField` actor to handle scaled rendering and possibly multiple lines.

 Anyhoo, thanks for reading my postmortem and I hope that you can decipher a bit of my code and will maybe learn something new that you can leverage in your own projects.